aws/sagemaker-jumpstart-industry-pack/README.rst

 AWS Permissions
 ~~~~~~~~~~~~~~~

-SageMaker JumpStart Industry Python SDK runs on Amazon SageMaker.
+The SageMaker JumpStart Industry Python SDK runs on Amazon SageMaker.
 As a managed service, Amazon SageMaker performs operations on your behalf
 on the AWS hardware that is managed by Amazon SageMaker.
 Amazon SageMaker can perform only operations that the user permits.
 You can read more about which permissions are necessary in the
 `Amazon SageMaker Documentation
 <https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html>`__.

-SageMaker JumpStart Industry Python SDK should not require any additional permissions aside from what is required for using SageMaker.
+The SageMaker JumpStart Industry Python SDK should not require any additional permissions aside from what is required for using SageMaker.
 However, if you are using an IAM role with a path in it, you should grant permission for ``iam:GetRole``.

 Licensing
 ~~~~~~~~~
-SageMaker JumpStart Industry Python SDK is licensed under the Apache 2.0 License.
+The SageMaker JumpStart Industry Python SDK is licensed under the Apache 2.0 License.
 It is copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 The license is available at